techiediaries/techiediaries/_posts/2019/Angular/2019-03-06-angular-formdata.md

 ![Angular FormData](https://www.techiediaries.com/images/angular-formdata.png)

-In this quick howto tutorial, you'll learn how to work with [`FormData` in Angular 9 and TypeScript](https://www.techiediaries.com/angular/upload-images-typescript-node-ionic-imports-decorators-async-await-formdata/) and how to post it to a web server via a POST request and `HttpClient`.
+In this quick how-to tutorial, you'll learn how to work with [`FormData` in Angular 9 and TypeScript](https://www.techiediaries.com/angular/upload-images-typescript-node-ionic-imports-decorators-async-await-formdata/) and how to post it to a web server via a POST request and `HttpClient`.

 One of the most important aspects of web development is forms as they allow you to collect data from users and send it to servers.